gwu-libraries/vivo-docker/README.md

 Running containers
 ==================
+The recommended approach to starting containers is to use Docker Compose.
-Each container provides a script named `container.sh` to instantiate a container.
+However, each container provides a script named `container.sh` to instantiate a container.

 Containers should be instantiated in the following order: app, db, tomcat, load.